-At the planning application stage, a site-specific flood risk assessment will be required if any development is located within Flood Zones 2 or 3.
-Other sources of flooding should also be considered.
+At the planning application stage, a site-specific flood risk assessment will be required if any development is located within Flood Zone 2.
 Where a site specific FRA has produced modelling outlines which differ from the Flood Map for Planning then a full evidence based review would be required; where this is acceptable to the EA then amendments to the Flood Map for Planning may take place.

 Resilience measures will be required if buildings are situated in the flood risk area.

-The peak flows on the tributary should be considered when considering drainage.
+The peak flows on the Parsons Drove and Heath Drain should be considered when considering drainage.